LevonGabrielyan04/dropkey/README.md

 2. **Identity keys** — Each user gets an **ECDH (P-256)** key pair in the browser.
 The public key is registered with the server; the private key stays local (optionally encrypted in IndexedDB for the session).
 3. **Derived conversation keys** — Messages are encrypted with **AES-256-GCM** using a per-conversation key derived via **ECDH + HKDF**.
 Both parties derive the same key independently.
 4. **Server relay only** — The server stores and relays opaque ciphertext.
 It cannot decrypt message content.
+5. **Realtime delivery** — New messages are broadcast over private WebSocket channels via **Laravel Reverb** (Laravel Echo on the client).
+History is loaded once when the conversation opens; there is no HTTP polling.
-5. **Verify your partner** — A fingerprint of the recipient's public key is shown so you can confirm you are talking to the right person.
+6. **Verify your partner** — A fingerprint of the recipient's public key is shown so you can confirm you are talking to the right person.
-6. **Auto-delete** — Each conversation can be configured to delete messages after 1 hour to 30 days.
+7. **Auto-delete** — Each conversation can be configured to delete messages after 1 hour to 30 days.
 A scheduled task purges expired messages every 30 minutes.

 ---